rba100/picam/README.md

 - Service-orientated architecture using Redis as a poor-man's message bus

 ## Usage
 Folow the setup guide below first then navigate to the picam/source folder and `chmod +x start` to make the start script runnable.
+Edit `settings.json` and tweak as necessary.
 From different console windows, or in background tasks, run the following commands

 - `./start uploader`